CommunityCodeHub/safebox/README.md

 - **Bank Account Credential Management**: Store, view, and edit bank account details securely.
 - **Application Credential Management**: Manage logins for various applications with password masking and copy-to-clipboard.
+- **Notes/OneNote-like Feature**: Create, edit, and organize rich text notes with a multi-page, OneNote-style interface.
+Each note page is fully isolated and uses a modern, robust rich text editor (Lexical-based) supporting headings, lists, underline, and more.
+- **Automatic Logout After Inactivity**: Users are automatically logged out after 15 minutes of inactivity (mouse, keyboard, or scroll).
+Any user activity resets the timer, ensuring security for unattended sessions.
+- **Centralized Logging System**: All errors, traces, and metrics are logged to a single application log file in the system temp directory.
+Log level is configurable for development or production needs.
+- **Improved Error Handling**: All exceptions in both main and renderer processes are logged for robust debugging and auditing.
+Try/catch blocks throughout the codebase ensure no error goes unnoticed.
 - **Strong Encryption**: All sensitive data is encrypted at rest using AES-256-GCM via a user-provided encryption key.
 - **User Registration & Login**: Secure onboarding with strong password and encryption key requirements.
 - **Workspace Folder**: Choose a custom folder for storing your encrypted data files.